-An even more advanced technique is to use the wavelength-resolved time delays which allow to trace separately the wings of the lines from the core as well as the kinematics of the BLR medium when multiple lines contribute to a given wavelength range.
+An even more advanced technique is to use the wavelength-resolved time delays which allow us to trace separately the wings of the lines from the core as well as the kinematics of the BLR medium when multiple lines contribute to a given wavelength range.
 Such studies were done for more than 35 AGNs by various authors (\citealt{Bentz2010}; \citealt{Denney2010}; \citealt{Grier2012}; \citealt{Du2018}; \citealt{derosa2018}; \citealt{Xiao_2018}; \citealt{Zhang2019}; \citealt{Hu_2020}; \citealt{U2021}) for low-redshift sources.
-When we analyzed the SALT data for the quasar HE 0413-4031 by subtracting the underlying continuum but without separating the Mg II and Fe II, we concluded that the Fe II emission originates in a region slightly more distant than Mg II \citep{prince2023}.
-So the issue of the Fe II emission region geometry is much more complex due to the pseudo-continuum character of this component than Mg II which gives firm and reliable results.
+When we analyzed the SALT data for the quasar HE 0413-4031 by subtracting the underlying continuum but without separating the MgII and FeII, we concluded that the FeII emission originates in a region slightly more distant than MgII \citep{prince2023}.
+So the issue of the FeII emission region geometry is much more complex due to the pseudo-continuum character of this component than MgII which gives firm and reliable results.

 The UV FeII emission template is also relevant for estimating the FeII pseudocontinuum and MgII emission contribution to the AGN UV emission in near-UV photometric bands.
-This is especially relevant for the future monitoring of nearby AGN using one-band \citep[e.g. the \textit{ULTRASAT} mission;][]{2023arXiv230414482S} or two-band UV photometry \citep[e.g. the \textit{QUVIK} mission;][]{2022SPIE12181E..0BW,2023arXiv230615080W}, with the attempt to perform UV continuum reverberation mapping of accretion disks \citep{2023arXiv230615082Z}.
+This is especially relevant for the future monitoring of nearby AGN using one-band \citep[e.g., the \textit{ULTRASAT} mission;][]{2023arXiv230414482S} or two-band UV photometry \citep[e.g., the \textit{QUVIK} mission;][]{2022SPIE12181E..0BW,2023arXiv230615080W,2023arXiv230615081K}, with the attempt to perform UV continuum reverberation mapping of accretion disks \citep{2023arXiv230615082Z}.
 The reprocessing of the harder radiation by the BLR clouds dilutes the disk temporal response, which affects the continuum time delay measurements in a distinct way \citep{2022MNRAS.509.2637N}.
-The correct understanding of the UV FeII multiplet emission and its geometric distribution will help to account and understand the reprocessing contribution by the BLR gas.
+The correct understanding of the UV FeII multiplet emission and its geometric distribution will help to account for and understand the reprocessing contribution by the BLR gas.